RealAhmedKhairi/trip-planner/README.md

 ## Overview

 Managing a group trip is hard.
-Coordinating schedules, splitting costs fairly, tracking who is bringing what, and making sure everyone has their paperwork in order — it all falls apart without a system.
+Coordinating schedules, splitting costs fairly, tracking who is bringing what, and making sure everyone has their paperwork in order, it all falls apart without a system.
 This project is a collaborative platform where a Trip Leader creates an itinerary, invites members, and the group manages everything in one place.

 The system supports three roles:
 - **Trip Leader** — full control over the itinerary, budget, members, and compliance